 This course is designed to give the student a basic understanding of normal human body movement as related to skeletal, articular, and muscular systems.
 Anatomical palpations and biochemical principles are also included.
-(Co/Prerequisite: SCIC201, Matriculation in OTA, PTA, Massage Therapy Programs or the Permission of Instructor)
+(Co/Prerequisite: SCIC201, Matriculation in OTA, PTA, Massage Therapy Programs SCIC111 for Massage Therapy students or the permission of instructor)